Rohit9568/ATLNassignment/README.md

 ## Key Features

 ✨ **Intuitive User Interface**: Clean, responsive design with both light and dark editor themes to suit your preference.
 The dark theme provides enhanced readability with distinct color-coding for SQL elements.

 ✨ **Tab-Based Workflow**: Manage multiple SQL queries effortlessly with a tabbed interface, allowing you to work on different tasks simultaneously and switch between them seamlessly.

 ✨ **Intelligent SQL Query Editor**:
-    * **Syntax Highlighting**: Enhances readability and reduces errors by visually distinguishing SQL keywords and syntax.
+    * Syntax Highlighting: Enhances readability and reduces errors by visually distinguishing SQL keywords and syntax.
-    * **Automatic Query Suggestion**: Speeds up query writing by suggesting relevant keywords and table/column names as you type.
+    * Automatic Query Suggestion: Speeds up query writing by suggesting relevant keywords and table/column names as you type.
-    * **Autocompletion**: Completes words with a simple press of the "Enter" key after a suggestion, further accelerating your workflow.
+    * Autocompletion: Completes words with a simple press of the "Enter" key after a suggestion, further accelerating your workflow.
-    * **Line Wrapping**: Ensures long queries are easy to read without horizontal scrolling in the editor.
+    * Line Wrapping: Ensures long queries are easy to read without horizontal scrolling in the editor.

 ✨ **Database Object Explorer (Collapsible Sidebar)**:
     * Explore your database schema with a navigable list of tables, providing quick access to the data you need.
     * Clicking on a table in the sidebar automatically runs a `SELECT * FROM [tableName]` query, instantly displaying the table's contents.
     * The sidebar also displays the number of results and the time taken to fetch and render the data for quick performance insight.
     * Toggle the sidebar's visibility using a header button to maximize your workspace.

 ✨ **Interactive and Feature-Rich Results Table**:
     * **Resizable Columns**: Adjust column widths for optimal data viewing.
     * **Expandable Rows**: View complete data for rows with large content in a convenient pop-up.